Wilfred/ez-query-replace/README.md

 We also now support helm/ivy/whatever your favourite completion engine is.

+If point is midway through a replacement string, we now correctly replace it.

 ### v0.3

 If the region is active when ez-query-replace is called, we deactivate